 Let’s begin with packing tape.
 If you’ve ever looked at all the options out there for tape - we mean really looked - then you may share in our overwhelm at just how many tape options there are out there.
 Let’s keep it simple: don’t use tape that is not meant for packing boxes!
 That means don’t use shipping tape, electrical tape, gaffer’s tape, duct tape, or scotch tape.

 Packing tape is usually labeled for packing—denoting its difference from shipping tape, for example, which is much thinner and not made to last long term.
 Packing tape is sometimes clear, oftentimes brown to match the boxes.
 Importantly, it is moisture proof, thick, and should have a high tensile strength marked on its packaging.
 Aim for around 20 pounds in terms of tensile strength, and a thickness range of 1.9-3.1, and your tape should hold up perfectly well.

 As for cushioning your stuff for storage, gather a variety of different packing materials to suit the individual needs of different types of items.
 Here’s a rundown.

 - Newspapers are a great way to recycle and can be used to wrap dishes, cookware, or silverware.
 However, the downside is that the inks can transfer and you’ll likely want to wash anything that’s been wrapped in newspapers.
 A cleaner alternative to newspapers is packing paper - it can be purchased in bulk and contains no inks for transferring.

-- Use packing paper, tissues paper, or newspapers to fill in all the gaps between items in the same box, as well as to cushion the bottoms, sides, and tops of boxes.
+- Use packing paper, tissue paper, or newspapers to fill in all the gaps between items in the same box, as well as to cushion the bottoms, sides, and tops of boxes.
 This prevents shifting, which is a leading cause of damage to packed items.
 Be sure to place heavier items at the bottom, and lighter items near the top of each box.